Stand-up comedy: Terms

 The process in which brand new jokes are introduced and polished over time.

 Records

 In 2015, Jessica Delfino broke the record for most comedy sets performed in one night by a female comedian.

 Phyllis Diller holds the Guinness World Record for most laughs per minute, with 12.

 Taylor Goodwin holds the Guinness World Record for most jokes told in an hour with 550.

 Lee Evans sold £7 million worth of tickets for his 2011 tour in a day, the biggest first-day sale of a British comedy tour.

-Ricky Gervais set a new Guinness World Record for the highest gross from a single stand-up performance with his tour "Armageddon."
-The performance at the Hollywood Bowl in Los Angeles, California, on May 6, 2023, garnered £1,410,000 ($1,790,206.50).